MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenantRestrictedSearchMode.md

 ## SYNOPSIS

-Set the mode for Restricted Search setting.
+Set the mode for the restricted search setting.

 ## SYNTAX